jarbaem/Data-Management-Project-1/README.md

 ├── README.md # This documentation file
 ├── requirements.txt # Required Python packages

----
+---```

-## 🔍 Example Analysis Questions
+## 🔍 Key Insights

+- What is the most category of jobs listed in Jobstreet?
+- Which job category offer part-time role?
+- What is the top sub-category of job listed?
-- What are the top 10 locations for IT jobs in Malaysia?
+- What are the top hiring companies actively posted jobs on Jobstreet?
 - How do job location distributions differ across job categories?
-- Which regions are hubs for construction or logistics jobs?
+- Which locations are hubs for construction or logistics jobs?